pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 # Create playlists or use M3U files

 You can create playlists from the MA UI.
-Adding items can also be done feom the UI.
+Adding items can also be done from the UI.

 If wanting to create playlists manually acceptable formats are:
 ```